Brachi/albam/README.md

 ### Examples

-Here's a quick demonstration on how to import, modify and export a model from the game Resident Evil 5:
+Click the image below for a video on how to import, modify and export a model from the game Resident Evil 5:

 [![Importing/Exporting in Resident Evil 5](http://img.youtube.com/vi/mbXSFLhitOk/0.jpg)](https://www.youtube.com/watch?v=mbXSFLhitOk)